w3c/trace-context/spec/21-http_response_header_format.md

 If a trace was started by a downstream participant and it responds with the `traceresponse` HTTP header, an upstream participant can use this flag to determine if the `trace-id` was generated as per the specification for this flag.

-The format and requirements for this are the same as those of the random-trace-id flag in the trace-flags field in the `traceparent` request header.

-For details, see the trace-flags section under [traceparent Header Field Values](#traceparent-header-field-values).
+When a participant starts or restarts a trace (that is, when the participant generates a new `trace-id`), the requirements for this flag are the same as those for the random-trace-id flag in the trace-flags field in the `traceparent` request header.
+For details, see the section [Random Trace ID Flag](#random-trace-id-flag).

+A participant that continues a trace started upstream &mdash; that is, if the participant uses the `trace-id` value from an incoming `traceparent` header in its own `traceresponse` header &mdash; MUST set the `random-trace-id` flag in the `traceresponse` header to the same value that was found in the incoming `traceparent` header.

+A participant that continues a trace started downstream &mdash; that is, if the participant uses the `trace-id` value from a `traceresponse` header it has receieved &mdash; MUST set the `random-trace-id` flag in its own `traceresponse` header to the same value that was found in the `traceresponse` header from which the `trace-id` was taken.

 ##### Other Flags